async-hyper/async-hyper/README.md

 # Async Hyperliquid

-An asynchronous Python client for interacting with the Hyperliquid API using `aiohttp`.
+An asynchronous Python client for interacting with Hyperliquid using `aiohttp`.

 ## Overview

-This library provides an easy-to-use asynchronous interface for the Hyperliquid cryptocurrency exchange, supporting both mainnet and testnet environments.
-It handles API interactions, request signing, and data processing for both perpetual futures and spot trading.
+This library provides an easy-to-use asynchronous interface for the Hyperliquid cryptocurrency exchange, supporting both API and HyperEVM.

 ## Features